kyma-incubator/examples/README.md

 The preferred way to extend business applications with Kyma is through event driven Lambda (serverless) functions.
 In the subsequent chapters you will see how to implement such a Lambda function using Node.js and how to bind it to the person maintained Event.

 The function as such is pretty simple.
-It is triggered when a person was changed (created or updated).
+It is triggered when a person was created.
 Then the logic goes as follows:

 1. Call personservice API to retrieve details about the person that what changed (GET /api/v1/person/{id})
 2. Call personservice API to retrieve a list of persons with the same values (POST /api/v1/search)